noUsernamesLef7/noUsernamesLef7.github.io/personal/rpgs/keeldurn/status.md

 * Royce
 * Father Esser
 * Colin the Warrior
+    * Crippled by a crushroom.
+Not technically dead...
 * Tymmy
 * ~~Gwynedd Ap Awain~~ RIP
     * Last words: "I love stepping in dust."